psycopg/psycopg2/doc/src/module.rst

     - `!port` -- connection port number (defaults to 5432 if not provided)

-    Any other connection parameter supported by the client library/server can be passed either in the connection string or as keywords.
+    Any other connection parameter supported by the client library/server can be passed either in the connection string or as a keyword.
 The PostgreSQL documentation contains the complete list of the `supported parameters`__.
     Also note that the same parameters can be passed to the client library using `environment variables`__.